iomesh/docs/docs/advanced-functions/localpv-manager.md

 ### Enable Capacity Limit

 In the above example, an IOMesh local PV with a capacity of 2G is created, corresponding to a directory on the node.
 By default, there is no limit on the amount of data written to this directory, allowing more than 2G to be written.
-However, if you have capacity isolation requirements, you can enable the capacity limit for this IOMesh local PV.
+However, if you have capacity isolation requirements, you can enable the capacity limit for the IOMesh local PV.

 **Prerequisite**

-The capacity limit feature is implemented on the `xfs_quota` tool.
-Once enabled, a local PV will be created with `xfs quota` configured to ensure that the capacity size declared in the PVC is true.
+To use the capacity limit function with the `xfs_quota` tool, ensure the `parameters.basePath` in StorageClass is an XFS format mount point and has the XFS `prjquota` feature enabled via the mount option.
+Once enabled, a local PV with `xfs quota` configured will be created to verify the declared capacity in the PVC.

 **Procedure**

-The following example assumes IOMesh local PV is created on the `/var/iomesh/localpv-quota` directory, and the disk path is `/dev/sdx`.
+The following example assumes that the local PV is created on the `/var/iomesh/localpv-quota` directory, and the disk path is `/dev/sdx`.

 1. Create a directory `/var/iomesh/localpv-quota` as `basePath`.